-- Current UI students who are completing an application to join the program are strongly encouraged to meet with an honors Peer Mentor as they develop their application materials.
-Students who do not meet with a Peer Mentor prior to applying may be asked to complete an appointment before receiving a final admission decision if the application we receive indicates the applicant may not fully understand the University Honors program or curriculum.
+- Current UI students who are completing an application to join the program are REQUIRED to meet with an honors Peer Mentor as they develop their application materials.
+Students who do not meet with a Peer Mentor prior to applying will be automatically denied.

 - Applications are available to students new to the program as well as those who were previously members and would like to join again.
 Students who were previously in the program might also consider the appeal process detailed below.